Psyttala horrida

+Taxonomy

+The species was first described by Carl Stål in 1865 as Platymeris horrida.
+Stål had previously synonymized his genus Psyttala with Platymeris.

 Distribution

 This species is endemic to tropical western Africa, from Togo to Cameroon.

 Description

 Psyttala horrida can reach a body length of 3–4.5 cm. and over 5 cm in private collections.
 It is the largest species of assassin bug in the world.
 These large and sturdy built insects are characterized by an elongated head, a relatively narrow neck and a rigid, prominent, segmented, tubular mouthparts or proboscis (also called rostrum).
 Antennae are long and thin.
 The basic color of the body is black.
 They show a very prominent crown of thorns on thorax and red and black warning colors on the edge of the abdomen (laterotergites).
 On the hemelytra are present a few red markings.
 Legs are rather long, with red and black femurs and completely red tibiae.
 This species presents an evident sexual dimorphism.
 In fact the underside of the female's abdomen is completely smooth, while the males at the end of the abdomen have a round outgrowth.